 We begin on Main Street at Casey’s Corner with what I’m hoping is the worst-looking picture of the update.
 The Hot Doggery continues to serve a “Monthly Special Hot Dog,” which now seem to rotate on the same schedule with the new version coming out around the 5th of each month.

-Currently, you’ll find the “Barbecue Pork Slaw Hot Diggity Dog,” which is a throwback to when it was a menu mainstay as recently as four or five years ago.
+January’s offering was the “Barbecue Pork Slaw Hot Diggity Dog,” which is a throwback to when it was a menu mainstay as recently as four or five years ago.

 There’s also a few French Fry options, including the $6.49 “Bacon Macaroni & Cheese Fries – French Fries topped with Macaroni and Cheese and Bacon.”
 I always feel bad about myself as I eat these, in large part because of how much I enjoy them.
 You’ve got that hot, comforting, creamy, over-processed, we-might-not-actually-be-legally-allowed-to-call-this-cheese sauce on top of thin, salty fries.
 The macaroni adds an interesting, soft texture that contrasts nicely with the crispy quality of the fries.
 Then you’ve got a generous sprinkle of bacon bits, which are probably delivered in thousand-pound, frozen bags, sitting on top.
 It’s a small, but spectacular, opportunity at gluttony.
 As a civilized society, high atop the food chain, we can do and eat practically anything.
 Yet, we choose Casey’s Corner.
 And for that, we are doomed.